 Yes, failures.
 These failures may not even be the installers’ fault, but it happens to even the best crews.

 From broken lift equipment to power outages, even the best installation crews have their fair share of problems.
 It’s how you respond to those problems that makes the difference.

 There are THREE keys to managing these problems and failures.

 Even the best Project Managers, even if they lack determination and flexibility, can become failures in this environment.

-We have seen great Project Managers that just seem to lose all their resolve and heart if their schedule for the day has been altered by some unforeseen set of circumstances.
+We have seen great Project Managers who seem to lose their resolve if their schedule for the day has been altered by some unforeseen set of circumstances.

 This is where we set ourselves apart.
 Our conveyor installation approach sets daily goals, and we determine we are going to accomplish those goals for the day, even if it means working a little harder, staying a little later, or adding a few more people.